 "The nature of reason needs to be at the forefront of discussion, and I would say even at the university level.
 What is rationality?
 Do we have a common rationality with others?
 What is the Christian concept of reason; and I think that precisely the Christian concept of reason is broad enough to include reason, emotion, fact and value, to put them together."

-Norman Klassen and Jens Zimmermann, professors at Trinity Western University and co-authors of The Passionate Intellect: Incarnational Humanism and the Future of University Education, converse about the purpose of the university and the role of the humanities in higher education.
+Norman Klassen and Jens Zimmermann, professors at Trinity Western University, converse about the purpose of the university and the role of the humanities in higher education.
 Their intention in writing this book was to stir thoughtful reflection on the nature of the intellectual life of Christians.
 Their experience with Christian students in higher education has shown them that most students lack a coherent understanding of the purpose of learning, and this book is an attempt to reclaim a Christian passion for learning.
 Klassen and Zimmermann address some of the main institutional and conceptual culprits in preventing such an appreciation of knowledge and of the life of the mind in historical and contemporary philosophical and religious circles.
 They trace some problems of how learning and education is understood through some of the main historical developments in epistemology.

 "The glory of God is a human being fully alive."

 —Irenaeus, cited by Norman Klassen, co-author of The Passionate Intellect: Incarnational Humanism and the Future of University Education (Baker Academic, 2006)

 In this bonus segment, Klassen and Zimmermann continue their discussion on the implications of the Incarnation on the meaning of humanity and on learning.
 They discuss various sources of humanism, their strengths and their weaknesses, and end with encouraging remarks for students pursuing higher education. ⇧